 – Fascism and the Sanctification of Despotism

-Swiss-German psychologist and researcher Carola Meier-Seethaler shows that »the traditional symbols of patriarchal cultures as they appear in religion and art, invariably draw on the treasure of symbols of pre-patriarchal spirituality.
+Psychologist and researcher Carola Meier-Seethaler shows that »the traditional symbols of patriarchal cultures as they appear in religion and art, invariably draw on the treasure of symbols of pre-patriarchal spirituality.
 And this applies to Christian cultures as well as to all other patriarchal high-cultures and tribe-cultures« (1993, p.
 9).
-It can be assumed that the advanced culture, the high intellectual level, the artisanship and creativity of the matriarchal inhabitants of the world at the time from the 7th to the end of the 4th millennium is also due to the invention of writing.
-But writing did not create a ›High Culture‹ (›Hochkultur‹). »Scripture didn’t create Civilization«, archeologist James Mellaart stated.
+Archaeological finds from between the 7th millennium to the end of the 4th millennium give evidence of an advanced culture, a high intellectual level and a rich artisanship and creativity of matriarchal people including also the invention of writing.
+But: »Scripture didn’t create civilization«, archaeologist James Mellaart stated.
 Writing was useful, but it was by no means necessary or decisive for the creation of culture or the civilization of peoples (Mellaart 1975, p.
 271).

 »To let the history of the ancient Orient begin with the appearance of writing